-What does it mean to live your best life?
+What does it mean to live my best life?

-Living your best life also means living a balanced life.
+Living my best life also means living a balanced life.
 Balance is a key part of healthy living.
-By managing our time and energy wisely, we make sure we nurture all aspects of ourselves, our bodies, our minds, and our spirit.
-I’ll discuss balance in more detail in future articles.
+By managing time and energy wisely, I nurture all aspects of myself, my body, my mind, and my spirit.

-So what does it take to live your best life?
+So what does it take to live my best life?

-Living your best life begins with appreciating the fact that you are alive.
-Realizing that life is a gift and every single day is a blessing is the foundation on which you build the life you desire.
-Appreciating life means respecting yourself and your body.
-Your body is your vehicle for this journey.
-Give it the fuel and maintenance that it needs, and it will perform at its best and take you everywhere you want to go.
+Living my best life begins with appreciating the fact that I am alive.
+Realizing that life is a gift and every single day is a blessing is the foundation on which I build the life I desire.
+Appreciating life means respecting myself and my body.
+My body is my vehicle for this journey.
+When I give it the fuel and maintenance that it needs, it will perform at its best and take me everywhere I want to go.

-Choosing actions that nurture self-respect also builds confidence, and confidence is vital to achieving your goals.
-By taking excellent care of yourself, you send a message that you are important and valuable.
-Building your sense of self-worth is inspiring and motivating.
+Choosing actions that nurture self-respect also builds confidence, and confidence is vital to achieving my goals.

-Being the best you can be also takes some organization.
-Setting goals and living a balanced life is much easier when you take the time to plan things out and write them down.
+Being the best I can be also takes some organization.
+Setting goals and living a balanced life is much easier when I take the time to plan things out and write them down.
 From daily to-do lists to 5-year plans, getting organized has a magical impact on our ability to achieve our goals.
 (See related article: How to Make Plans and Set Goals and Objectives)

-Notice that most of the components necessary for building the life you want function together as a sort of self-mastery-positive-feedback-loop.
-Respecting your body and mind and taking good care of yourself leads to better health and more energy, which increases productivity and motivation, which in turn increases your sense of self-worth and confidence.
-Confidence is the foundation of strength and courage, which are necessary for ultimately achieving what you want in your life.
+Most of the components necessary for building the life I want function together as a sort of self-mastery-positive-feedback-loop.
+Respecting my body and mind and taking good care of myself leads to better health and more energy, which increases productivity and motivation, which in turn increases my sense of self-worth and confidence.
+Confidence is the foundation of strength and courage, which are necessary for ultimately achieving what I want in my life.
 By working on one aspect of what it takes to live your best life, the other parts will naturally follow.